6 Easy Techniques to Improve Your Memory and Attention

 That’s because when you sleep, your brain replays and processes the information collected during the day making your neural connections stronger.
 And strong neural connections help you remember what you’ve learned and done during the day.
 In other words, sleep allows for memory consolidation.
 On the other hand, overworked neural connections due to sleep deprivation will impact your brain’s ability to process information and remember things.

 So, don’t feel bad the next time you need a nap.
-You’ll actually improve your memory, productivity and set yourself up for success ;)
+You’ll actually improve your memory, productivity and set yourself up for success.
+Check out 5 ways that will help you to sleep better;)

 Eat Food High in Flavonoids